-- Links are made with our PSHE curriculum, with a specific focus like ‘Anti Bullying’ week.
+- Links are made with our RHE curriculum, with a specific focus like ‘Anti-Bullying week'.

 - Our children are taught RE for 2 hours per week, our new curriculum has a strong focus on children relating examples of Christ’s teaching to their life.
 Children freely express their feelings and views and any extreme views are challenged.
 In Year 6 for example Justice is taught as a specific topic.

 - In our foundation subjects and through our reading spine, Britain’s place historically and geographically is taught.

 - Democracy is very much in action with our elected class councillors sitting on a school council.
 Before meetings they canvass the views of their peers and have real influence on school decision making and fund raising.
 Classes even run fundraising stalls at the school fetes.